 Eye-tracking technology can be used to determine what an individual looked at, how long and how often.
 Understanding what information someone did or did not see can paint a picture of their situational awareness.
 Eye tracking has been used in other industries, including aviation, but has not been heavily utilized in the drilling industry.
 A multidisciplinary team consisting of experts in petroleum engineering, systems engineering and psychology from the University of Oklahoma (OU) performed an eye-tracking experiment using a virtual reality drilling simulator to assess the situational awareness of participants.
 In this video from the 2018 IADC/SPE Drilling Conference in Fort Worth, Texas, on 7 March, Raj Kiran, a PhD candidate in petroleum engineering at OU, discusses this experiment and what the team learned.
-He also explains what the drilling industry can learn about situational awareness and decision making by using eye-tracking technology.
+He also explains what the drilling industry can learn about situational awareness and decision making on critical drilling equipment by using eye-tracking technology.